wildeco/wildeco.github.io/_pages/photography.md

 author_profile: true
 ---

-I enjoy occasional photography, mostly on nature and streets.
+I enjoy occasional photography, mostly on nature, people and streets.
 I have been using my iphone 11 pro max for most of my photography.
-I had a Canon 7D DSLR camera for a while, but no longer - but I think I should get a good cam soon.
+I had a Canon 7D DSLR camera for a while, but no longer - but I think I should get a good DSLR soon.
 I have uploaded some of my photos on [Pexels](https://www.pexels.com/@roshan-sharma-517632505/), a free stock photo website.
 I will need to find the old photos from my DSLR and upload them here, hopefully soon.

 Here are some of them: